rockerBOO/awesome-neovim/README.md

 - [rockyzhang24/arctic.nvim](https://github.com/rockyzhang24/arctic.nvim) - A Neovim colorscheme ported from VSCode Dark+ theme with the strict and precise color picking for both the editor and UI.
 - [meliora-theme/neovim](https://github.com/meliora-theme/neovim) - Warm and cozy theme for Neovim.
 - [Yazeed1s/minimal.nvim](https://github.com/yazeed1s/minimal.nvim) - Two tree-sitter supported colorschemes that are inspired by base16-tomorrow-night and monokai-pro.
+- [lewpoly/sherbet.nvim](https://github.com/lewpoly/sherbet.nvim) - A soothing colorscheme with support for popular plugins and tree-sitter.

 #### Lua Colorscheme